PierfrancescoSoffritti/RemoteVR_UnityServer/README.md

 ## RemoteVR project
 The RemoteVR project is a simple attempt to obtain platform-independent multiplayer Virtual Reality.<br/>
 The gist of the idea is to run the VR application on a server and to use many clients to interact with it, in streaming.
 With this approach is easy to have more than one person in the same virtual space.
-Also, those persons can use different devices and OS to access the same VR experience.
+Also, those people can use different devices and OS to access the same VR experience.

 ## Try a demo
 [Click here](https://drive.google.com/open?id=0B4BhGgWS02sBVmVRX0lTYzhKczA) to download some simple, ready-to-play demos.
 The zip files contains both the server's .exe and client's .apk.